usnistgov/oscal-xproc3/README.md

 ./setup.sh
 ```

-The [setup-notes](./setup-notes.md) file provides a walkthrough of what this script does, if `bash` does not come through -- the setup can be done by hand.
+The [setup-notes](./setup-notes.md) file provides a walkthrough of what this script does, if `bash` does not come through: the setup can be done by hand.

-After setup, you should now be able to run bare-bones XProc - a pipeline processor (Morgana) with rudimentary capabilities.
+After setup, you should now be able to run bare-bones XProc using a pipeline processor (Morgana) with rudimentary capabilities.
 How to run any of these pipelines is [detailed below](#running-the-software).

 If impatient to test, review **Does It Work?** below before proceeding.
+But expect errors with many pipelines if you forget to finish the installation.

 The next steps both test the runtime, and provide Morgana with more power, namely XSLT for transformations (using Saxon), and Schematron for query-based validation (using SchXLST).